ICANN Nominating Committee (NomCom) | Operating Procedures 2017 (updated – 1 November 2017)

 Voting and Non-Voting Members

-With the exception of the Leadership Team (Chair, Chair Elect and Associate Chair) voting or polling by members on Candidates, non-voting members of the NomCom will take part in all NomCom activities on an equal basis with voting members.
+With the exception of the Leadership Team (Chair, Chair Elect and Associate Chair) polling by members on Candidates, non-voting members of the NomCom will take part in all NomCom activities on an equal basis with voting members.

 All NomCom members may participate in all discussions and deliberations (unless a conflict of interest has been determined to be present).